Grand Rapids Weapon Charges Lawyers

 Michigan’s gun laws can be complicated to understand and difficult to navigate.
 In Michigan, both open and concealed carry of firearms is permissible under certain circumstances.
 However, if a person carries a concealed pistol without a permit, they can be charged with a felony that carries a maximum punishment 5 years in prison and fines of up to $2,500.

 Some seemingly unrelated criminal convictions, like a conviction for misdemeanor domestic violence, can result in having your firearms rights revoked.
 If a person is convicted of a felony, or a crime punishable by 4 years or more in prison, they will be prohibited from possessing, using, transporting, selling or buying a firearm or ammunition in Michigan.
+A violation of any of these regulations is a felony punishable by up to 5 years in prison and fines up to $5,000.

 In some cases, your firearms rights can be restored.
 Yes: We do firearms rights restoration cases.